VV DOVO: Relations with other teams

 In 2012, DOVO signed a partnership agreement with SBV Vitesse.
 This agreement was amended and renewed, for indefinite duration, in 2019.

 DOVO has a rivalry with another Veenendaal football club, GVVV.
 In 2019, an indoors game between the clubs was ended after several physical fights.

+DOVO in the KNVB Cup

+This shows the results from DOVO against professional footballclubs in the KNVB Cup.